ebekort/BrainTumorMRIClassification/README.md

 ## Project Overview

-The primary goal of this project is to develop a machine learning model capable of accurately classifying Magnetic Resonance Imaging (MRI) scans into three distinct types of brain tumors.
-A significant emphasis is placed on incorporating explainability features to understand the model's decision-making process, particularly for the Support Vector Machine (SVM) baseline.
+The goal of this project is to train a classifier that can determine whether A MRI scan of a brain is a glioma, menin or tumor.
+The main goal is to use Explainable AI on our trained models to determine whether the model is actually learning usuable pattern in the data and not the noise of the scans.

 ## Dataset

 The dataset used for this project consists of MRI scans of human brains.

 *   **Type**: MRI scans
-*   **Classes**: 3 types of brain tumors (specific names depend on the dataset structure, e.g., Meningioma, Glioma, Pituitary tumor)
+*   **Classes**: 3 types of brain tumors Meningioma, Glioma, Pituitary tumor)
 *   **Source**: Downloaded from Kaggle using `kagglehub`, dataset identifier: "orvile/brain-cancer-mri-dataset".
 *   **Approximate size**: Around 6000 scans.
 *   **Key Preprocessing Steps**: